 Another important question to answer throughout your research is “What does a dialysis patient care technician do?”
 The duties of a dialysis patient care technician may vary based on the setting in which they work.
 Dialysis patient care technicians are often responsible for preparing supplies and dialysis equipment.
 They may also take a patient’s vitals both before and after treatment.
 Dialysis patient care technicians also monitor the equipment and the patient during treatment.
 Once treatment is complete, they are also responsible for disinfecting dialysis supplies and sanitizing equipment.
 Jobs in this field can be found in hospitals, dialysis centers, health care clinics, medical offices, rehab facilities, and other healthcare facilities.
 A career as in this field can be both rewarding and challenging.
 If you are thinking this may be the right path for you, take the next step and find a training program that will be right for you.

-Begin your Dialysis Patient Care Technician training at Dorsey Schools
+Begin your Dialysis Patient Care Technician training at Dorsey College

-The Dialysis Patient Care Technician program is offered at the following Dorsey Schools campus locations:
+The Dialysis Patient Care Technician program is offered at the following Dorsey College campus locations:

 - Madison Heights (Main Campus)